 When it comes to hiking poles, the Mountainsmith Trekker FX is a personal favorite because it doubles as a monopod for my camera and comes apart to store neatly in a drawer.
 Be aware that it doesn’t come with a storage sleeve, but a couple of rubber bands will hold everything together.

 You have a few options when it comes to storing a bike in your RV—I have a four-bike Küat hitch rack on the back of my Roadtrek.
 A few of my vanlife friends keep bikes inside their vehicles via sliding trays underneath their bunks.
 To save space, recreational bikers can look toward Bike Friday’s folding bicycles.
 You’ll give up some speed thanks to the smaller 20-inch wheels, but you can still ride the same terrain and mileage as you would on a standard road bike.
 Best of all, the bikes pack down to the size of a suitcase.
+There’s even an option for a folding e-bike if you want faster speeds.

 For bike maintenance on the road, the Feedback Sports Ride Prep Tool Kit holds my most commonly used tools—Allen and Torx wrenches, rotor-truing and chain tools, and more—in a compact zipper case.